Multiagent Learning for Competitive Opinion Optimization: Introduction

-One can think of a scenario of two players, one with the goal to minimize (or maximize) the objective and the other adversarial player trying to do the opposite thing.
-In such scenario of competitive opinion optimization, a zero-sum game is formed by these two players with all the subsets of nodes as the strategy set and each optimizing the same objective in the opposite direction.
-We can furthermore define a Stackelberg game by letting the player under study as the first-mover minimize the sum of expressed opinions by doing internal opinion design discussed above, knowing that the other adversarial player as the follower is to maximize the same objective by also her own internal opinion design.
-Even if a node is selected by the first-mover for intrinsic opinion design, its internal opinion would still be overwritten once later selected by the adversarial follower.
-Thus, a node's expressed opinion will be decided by its designed internal opinion (possibly first by the min player and then the max player) and the update dynamic.
+We then define the game of \emph{competitive opinion optimization} as follows.
+One can think of a competitive scenario of two players, one with the goal to minimize (or maximize) the objective and the other adversarial player trying to do the opposite thing.
+In such competitive opinion optimization, a zero-sum game is formed by these two players with all the possible combination of influence values added on nodes subject to a capacity constraint as the strategy set and each optimizing the same objective in the opposite direction.
+The min player minimizes the sum of expressed opinions, i.e., doing internal opinion design discussed above, knowing that the max player as the follower is to maximize the same objective by also her own internal opinion design, and similarly for the max player.
+Even if a node is influenced by a player for its intrinsic opinion design, its internal opinion would still be influenced by the other player.
+Thus, a node's expressed opinion will be decided by its designed internal opinion (possibly by both players) and the update dynamic.